carly-richardson/PyBer_Analysis/README.md

     - The average fare per driver for each city type.
 - Create a multiple line chart that shows the total weekly fares for each type of city.

-### Purpose
-To help PyBer improve access to ride-sharing services and determine affordability for under-served neighborhoods.
+### To help PyBer improve access to ride-sharing services and determine affordability for under-served neighborhoods.

 ## Results
 ### Analysis Summary by City Type